kanly / dissent

 DISSENT — Increased coupling detected

-Proceed with direct call, or use event pattern?
+Proceed with direct call, or keep events?